codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 nc: connect to localhost port 2181 (tcp) failed: Connection refused ngupta@node3:~$
 ```

-So we have zookeeper running on each server, But they are still not in cluster.
+We have zookeeper running on each server, But they are still not in cluster.
 To start them as cluster we need to
 provide additional configuration.

 * Let's first check if each server is able to communicate with each other or not.